cffpods/bigspring-hugo-startup-theme/exampleSite/content/english/blog/blood-sweat-and-tears-clash-of-clans.md

 {{< youtube id="l8WTinrjh_4&t=3524s" title="Blood, Sweat, and Tears - Clash of Clans (Pineapples & Thorns Podcast Episode 34)" >}}

 We LOVE making our podcast and building our community.
-You can help support our work by [subscribing to our Discord server](https://discord.com/channels/101681392651362304/role-subscriptions).
+You can help support our work by [**subscribing to our Discord server**](https://discord.com/channels/101681392651362304/role-subscriptions).
 All [Premium Membership](https://discord.com/channels/101681392651362304/role-subscriptions) funds are poured directly back into our podcast & events, and you get extra perks!